wsfreund/RingerCore/readme.md

         flagged)

-Several different numpy configurations can be set and changed accordingly depending on how it is needed to work with the data representation.
+Several different numpy configurations can be set and changed accordingly, depending on how data should be represented.
 E.g.:

 ```python